-This group of building descriptors applies to proposed design systems that vary the volume of air at the zone level.
-The building descriptors are applicable for baseline building systems 5 through 8 and system 11.
+This group of building descriptors applies to proposed and 90.1 G3.3 baseline design systems that vary the volume of air at the zone level.
+For projects following 90.1 G3.2 the building descriptors are applicable for baseline building systems 5 through 8 and system 11.